eric80116/crescendo-workshop/README.md

 4. Real-time and batch inference
 5. Event tracking

+> **Warning**
-**For this workshop, you will use AWS instructors provided environment.
-DO NOT use your personal or business account to run this workshop to prevent the extra cost on your account.**
+> For this workshop, you will use AWS instructors provided environment. **DO NOT** use your personal or business account to run this workshop to prevent the extra cost on your account.